zlockewtg/RLinf/docs/source-en/rst_source/tutorials/user/index.rst

    Multiple similar Workers form a *WorkerGroup*, simplifying distributed execution and promoting scalability.

 - :doc:`placement`
-   Explains how RLinf strategically assigns GPU resources across different tasks and workers
+   Explains how RLinf strategically assigns hardware resources across different tasks and workers
-   to ensure efficient hardware utilization and balanced execution.
+   to ensure efficient hardware utilization and balanced execution, including not only accelerator hardware (e.g., GPUs, NPUs) but also robotic hardware and CPU-only nodes.

 - :doc:`cluster`
    Describes the globally unique *Cluster* object, responsible for coordinating all roles, processes,